-DESCRIPTION: The Lesser yellowlegs has bright yellow long and slender legs and a black bill about the same length as the head, which helps to differentiate it from the Greater yellowlegs (see Similar Species below).
-The top parts are mottled brown, and the under parts are white, except the breast and neck which are white with brown streaks.
+DESCRIPTION: The Lesser Yellowlegs top parts are mottled brown, and the under parts are white except for the breast and neck, which are white with brown streaks.
+It has bright yellow long and slender legs and a black bill about the same length as the head.
 Sexes are similar.
-The bird is around 24 cm (9 in.) long including the legs.
+The bird is around 24 cm (9 inches) long including the legs.
 It is a shorebird in the Sandpiper family.

-NAME: The English name ‘Lesser’ implies that there is a ‘Greater’ species (which there is).
-The Latin genus name ‘tringa’ refers to a bird with a white rump and a bobbing tail in ancient Greece.
+NAME: Latin genus name ‘Tringa’ refers to a bird with a white rump and a bobbing tail in ancient Greece.
 (This movement can be seen in the video below.)
-As for the Latin species name ‘flavipes’, it means ‘yellow foot’.
+Latin species name ‘flavipes’ means ‘yellow foot’.

 HABITAT: In their breeding range, lesser yellowlegs inhabit open woodlands such as logged clearings or recently burnt areas.
 During migration and on their wintering grounds, they are found along the coasts and in wetlands such as marshes.

 DIET: The lesser yellowlegs feeds on insects for the most part during breeding season.
 The rest of the year it will add other invertebrates such as crustaceans, and also some fish.

 NESTING: This species builds its nest on the ground in well-hidden areas in small colonies.
 Usually four eggs of varying colors are laid, incubated by both parents.
 The chicks are independent from birth.

 DISTRIBUTION: The lesser yellowlegs breeds in the northwest boreal forests of Canada and in Alaska.
 This bird’s wintering range includes Mexico and southward to South America.
 It is also a regular winter visitor on Hawaii.